Fast methods to compute the Riemann zeta function: Outline of fast methods to compute

 Let $v:=v_{P,K,r}=P+(r-1)K-1$.
 Then the $v^{th}$ block (the one starting at $v$) can be written in the form

 Since $K-1<v$, we may apply Taylor expansions to $\log(1+k/v)$ to obtain

-There is much flexibility in which block sizes are permissible, with different choices leading to different outcomes.
-For example, to reduce (\ref{eq:taybook}) to a linear combination of quadratic exponential sums and several of their derivatives, it suffices to choose $K$ according to $P t^{-1/3}< K\le P t^{-1/3}+1$.
-With this choice, the ratio $K/P$ is very small, and in particular $t K^3/P^3 \approx 1$.
-So the terms in the exponent on the right-side of (\ref{eq:taybook}) decline very rapidly in size starting at the cubic term $itk^3/(3v^3)$.
-Explicitly, since $P\le v<2P$ and $K/P\le 2t^{-1/3}$ by construction, the $r^{th}$ term in the exponent, which is $(-1)^{r+1}it k^r/(rv^r)$, is of size $\le 2^r t^{1-r/3}$.
-We plan on taking advantage of this rapid decline.
+There is much flexibility in which block sizes $K$ can be used.
+For example, if we choose $P t^{-1/3}< K\le P t^{-1/3}+1$, then the sum (\ref{eq:taybook}) can be reduced to a linear combination of quadratic exponential sums.
+Because with this choice of $K$, the ratio $K/P$ is very small and in particular $t K^3/P^3 = O(1)$, so the terms in the exponent on the r.h.s. of (\ref{eq:taybook}) become of size $O(1)$ starting at the cubic term $itk^3/(3v^3)$ (more precisely, the $r^{th}$ term, which is $(-1)^{r+1}it k^r/(rv^r)$, is of size $\le 2^r t^{1-r/3}$).
+This suggests the cubic and higher terms in (\ref{eq:taybook}) should be expanded away as polynomials in $k$ of low degree (say degree $J$).
+This in turn allows us to express the $v^{th}$ block (\ref{eq:taybook}) as a linear combination of quadratic exponential sums